Posted November 20th, 2008

 Investing in increasing your conversion rate will pay off much faster and better than increasing your traffic.

-Conversion rates are so critical that the book Call to Action can be found on most every serious Online Marketer’s bookshelf.
+Conversion rates are so critical that the book Call to Action: Secret Formulas to Improve Online Results can be found on most every serious Online Marketer’s bookshelf.
 The most famous quote from that book by the Authors and acknowledged conversion rate experts Bryan and Jeffrey Eisenberg is this:

 “Trying to increase sales simply by driving more traffic to a website with a poor customer conversion rate is like trying to keep a leaky bucket (your sales funnel) full by adding more water instead of plugging the holes.
 Instead, work on keeping more of your visitors from falling out of the funnel on the way to the close.”